 Diagnosis of Lyme disease is sometimes missed in its initial stages because the symptoms are similar to the common cold or mononucleosis.
 Symptoms can develop days, weeks, months, or even years after the initial bite if the disease is not diagnosed and treated promptly.
 Delayed symptoms of Lyme disease include:

 - Pain with numbness or weakness in the arms or legs

 Lyme disease can be incredibly difficult to diagnose and treat.
 Generally, people are treated with antibiotics as soon as it is realized that they have been bitten by a tick.
 Most respond quickly and completely to this treatment protocol.
 However, there are always situations where it either didn’t work, or was caught too late.
 In these situations, Lyme disease can be more challenging to address, but there are options.

 - NAET Allergy Elimination: When people have had Lyme disease for an extended period it can wreak havoc on their body.
 Creating multiple system dysfunctions.
 NAET can help to get that system back on track.
 NAET also works well in combination with other modalities.

 - Naturopathic Medicine

 - Homeopathic Remedies

-How do you avoid getting bit by a tick?
+How do you avoid getting bitten by a tick?

-By far the best way to avoid getting Lyme disease is to avoid being bit in the first place.
-Here are a couple of things suggested by the CDC.
+By far the best way to avoid getting Lyme disease is to avoid being bitten in the first place.
+Here are a few things suggested by the CDC.

 Avoid certain areas